EricR9/Example-R/README.md

 Line Graph with Error Bars.R - Standard descriptive chart which plots the mean value of a categorical variable as well as the standard error of the mean.

+Bootstrap.R - Manual bootstrap as well as use of the "boot" package.
+The file was created by compiling multiple resources.